aws-samples/streaming-analytics-workshop/workshop/content/beam-on-kda/deploy-batch-pipeline/configure-kda-batch.en.md

 +++

-1. Navigate to the [AWS CloudFormation console](https://console.aws.amazon.com/cloudformation) and select the CloudFormation that has been created for the workshop.
+1. Navigate to the [AWS CloudFormation console](https://console.aws.amazon.com/cloudformation) and select the CloudFormation template that has been created for the workshop.
 Click on the **Outputs** tab and copy the value of the key *InputS3Pattern*.

-1. Navigate to the [Kinesis Data Analytics console](https://console.aws.amazon.com/kinesisanalytics/home#/applications/dashboard) and select the application you have created earlier
+1. Then, navigate to the [Kinesis Data Analytics console](https://console.aws.amazon.com/kinesisanalytics/home#/applications/dashboard) and select the application you have created earlier

 1. Press the blue **Configure** button next to the name of the application